 - If it is available, documentation that the individual's current probation or last period of probation was informal.
 This might be a Minute Order, court-ordered Judgment of Conviction or a letter from the probation officer.

-All of this information should be mailed to CBCB.
+All of this information should be mailed to CBCB within the time frame specified.
 Look at the exemption notification letter for the correct mailing address.
 Please note that it may take approximately one week for your paperwork to reach CBCB.

 There are some important deadlines to follow.
 State codes and regulations establish several deadlines.
 For example, the requested exemption documents must be received by the CBCB no later than 45 days from the date of CBCB’s exemption notification letter.
 Also, if an exemption is denied, the individual may request an appeal in writing.
 The appeal must be received by the CDSS no later than 15 days from the date of the denial letter.